-While most previous works focus on the restricted Boltzmann machine (RBM) ansatz, more recent works on ground-state search have employed networks that are closer to the state of the art in machine learning such as autoregressive convolutional models~\cite{Sharir2020} or recurrent neural networks~\cite{Allah2020, Hibat_Allah_2021}, for which the accuracy of the variational ground state energy was significantly improved.
+While early works focused on the restricted Boltzmann machine (RBM) ansatz, more recent works on ground-state search have employed networks that are closer to the state of the art in machine learning such as autoregressive convolutional models~\cite{Sharir2020} or recurrent neural networks~\cite{Allah2020, Hibat_Allah_2021}, for which the accuracy of the variational ground state energy was significantly improved.
 These networks have a so-called autoregressive structure, which means that one can perform direct sampling of uncorrelated configurations for arbitrarily large system sizes, thereby reducing the number of required samples.
 It is therefore of crucial importance to investigate the use of similar networks for quantum dynamics.

-However, the widespread application of more complex and autoregressive neural networks for quantum dynamics has been held back by issues arising with stochastic reconfiguration~\cite{becca_sorella_2017}.
+However, the widespread application of more complex and autoregressive neural networks for quantum dynamics has been held back by issues arising with time-dependent variational Monte Carlo (t-VMC)~\cite{becca_sorella_2017}.
 This procedure, most often used to propagate NQS over time, involves the inversion of a stochastically constructed singular matrix, which makes it particularly prone to noise.
-While some regularization techniques have helped improving the accuracy of the method~\cite{hofmann2021role,Schmitt_2020}, accessing all regimes at long times via stochastic reconfiguration remains a challenge~\cite{Park2020,dawid_2022,netket_2021}.
+While some regularization techniques have helped improving the accuracy of the method~\cite{hofmann2021role,Schmitt_2020}, accessing all regimes at long times via t-VMC remains a challenge~\cite{Park2020,dawid_2022,netket_2021}.